 Say you buy some new equipment for your office at the start of the month, then at the end of the month receive your statement and bill.
 If you pay off the full balance within the timeframe specified on the statement (typically up to 30 days), you’ll have benefited from almost two months of interest-free credit on that purchase.
 You’ll usually pay less than you would with a business overdraft, too.

 However, if you only make the minimum payment or otherwise pay off less than the full balance, you’ll be charged interest at the card’s standard rate.

 Here are the main features to consider when comparing no-fee business credit cards.

 - Interest rate.
 This determines how much interest you’ll pay each month on outstanding balances.
-If you’re planning to pay off your balance in full each month, you’ll pay no interest and the card’s interest rate will therefore be less of a concern.
+If you’re planning to pay off your balance in full each month, you’ll pay no interest, so the interest rate will be less of a concern.

 - Additional cardholders.
-With most business credit cards, you’ll be able to supply additional cards to employees.
-Check the terms associated with doing this though.
-Some card providers will charge a fee for this.
-Others have useful features, such as the ability to set different credit limits for different cards.
+With most business credit cards, you’ll be able to supply additional cards to employees, but check the relevant terms and conditions: some card providers will charge a fee for this, while others have useful features, such as the ability to set different credit limits for different cards.

 Is it ever worth paying an annual fee?

 Many fee-charging business credit cards allow you to access bonuses that can save you more money than you spend on the fee, or at least make paying the fee seem worth it.

 If you’re planning to use your business credit card frequently, it might make sense to pay a fee to access one or more of these perks.
 On the other hand, if you’re only planning to use your card for emergencies, or when extra credit is required, a no-fee option will almost certainly be more suitable.